Welcome to the biggest hub of motor racing in the world: the Motorsport Valley®

 The McLaren Formula 1 team has been one of the most successful teams in the sport’s history.
 Since the team’s inception in 1966, they have won 182 races, 12 Drivers’ Championships and 8 Constructors’ Championships.

-Owned by beverage company Red Bull GmbH, the popular marketing line associated with the brand — Red bull gives you wings- seems to have been put into practice on track with the team dominating race weekends and making their way into several podium finishes.
+Owned by beverage company Red Bull GmbH, the popular marketing line associated with the brand — Red bull gives you wings- seems to have been put into practice on track with the team dominating motor racing weekends and making their way into several podium finishes.

 French auto car maker Renault is currently involved in Formula One as a constructor, under the name of Renault F1 Team.
 They have been associated with Formula One as both constructor and engine supplier for various periods since 1977.